Instant Pot Vegetarian Lentil Chili

 I especially like this Instant Pot vegetarian chili recipe because it’s made with pantry ingredients.
 If you have a well stocked pantry, an onion and a bell pepper, you can probably make this recipe today!

-I’m always looking for more family-friendly vegetarian dinner ideas.
-We have a few favorite vegetarian meals, including these easy lentil tacos (slow cooker or Instant Pot) and this sweet potato black bean chili (stove top, slow cooker or Instant Pot).
+I’m always looking for more family-friendly vegetarian recipes.
+We have a few favorite vegetarian recipes, including Instant Pot potato leek soup, these easy lentil tacos (slow cooker or Instant Pot) and this sweet potato black bean chili (stove top, slow cooker or Instant Pot).
+I also have a delicious Instant Pot Lentil Soup for you to try.

 How to Make Instant Pot Vegetarian Lentil Chili